 https://theorist.io/ This is my teaching portfolio website, with links to select course websites.
 The more elaborate websites were built prior to my move to fully online teaching in 2017.
 I added the Myths of the World website to the portfolio, which necessitated a revamp of the mobile version of the portfolio site.
 I also had to remove the two instructional videos on melodrama from YouTube due to ContentID algorithms, stream them directly to the portfolio site or via Vimeo, transfer the captions to VTT, and correct all of the captions for the video on “Establishing Scenes in Sirk’s All That Heaven Allows.”
 I plan to revamp the section with the video trailer for Images of Eroticism by replacing it with a new video of me introducing the site and my teaching.
 I also need to revamp my introductory videos for my Images of Eroticism class, as well as my San Francisco: Biography of a City course.
 My next steps are an assessment of those needs and, once done, those videos can be included in the “featured” section.
 Later, not necessarily this semester, I hope to modify the scene analyses of the film Deep End, with additional voice over discussion of the formal properties of one of the scenes.
 And add some qualifications to the existing analysis.
 When I first started doing this several years ago, the bar was pretty low.
 I do need to make the videos as professional as I can possibly make them.

 1. It sounds paradoxically “dumb” to write about “making text visual.”
 That is, after all, what Gutenberg did.
 Obviously, this means making text visual in a way consistent with the signs and symbols of our own era.
 I mentioned Bruce Mau on purpose.
 I’ve always loved his work as a designer.
 For many years, I would begin my Contemporary Culture or Thought and Image courses by teaching his book, Massive Change.
-One of my former chairs, who knew my work as a scholar and educator—you know, someone who really cared about what I did, who took the time to acquaint himself with the materials I actually taught—confronted me about teaching such an ideologically modernist text.
+One of my former chairs, who knew my work as a scholar and educator—you know, someone who really cared about what I did, who took the time to acquaint himself with the materials I actually taught—confronted me about teaching a book that was (apparently) an ideologically modernist text.
+[Never mind that Mau’s work is looking at empirical changes and transformations and is informed by a critical view of modernity.]
 I had to explain to him that it didn’t have anything to do with ideology.
 I found that my students would always read Mau’s book, even if they didn’t read other books.
 And I assigned it at the beginning of every semester.
 So, we’d be able to start, right at the beginning, having something to talk about as a community.
 And I knew everyone would have read it and, also, have something to say.
 And I gave everyone in the class a chance to have a voice about the text.
 And it always worked.
 I want to do something like this with instructional design and my teaching.
 Something with video and text.
 These are my famous last words.